tobento-ch/service-menu/README.md

 // add class foo to every li tag.
 $menu->tag('li')->class('foo');

-// add class foo and bar only to every litag with depth level 2.
+// add class foo and bar only to every li tag with depth level 2.
 $menu->tag('li')->level(2)->class('foo')->class('bar');

 // add any attribute with the attr() method.